trauma treatment with an intense focus for you to feel better, faster.

-Explore and reprocess series of medical events that have led you feeling anxious and helpless.
-Regain your power and reconnect with your body.
+Explore and reprocess medical events that have led you feeling anxious & helpless.
+Empower and reconnect.

 Violations of your own body whether it was in childhood or as an adult can wreak havoc on the nervous system.
 Reprocess those memories so that you can begin to connect to yourself, your partner, and your own body again

 Begin your posttraumatic growth by reprocessing the events that led to moral injury, destructive coping habits, & disconnection

 Whether you are a dispatcher, police officer, CBP, or firefighter, as a first responder you've experienced people's devastations, hurt, and loss.
 This can disrupt your own relationships, sense of self, and creates mistrust.

 It is important to know there are risks with an intensive format.
 You will dig deep and move forward addressing issues that you may not have ever felt ready to reprocess until now.
 Choosing an intensive format is a personal decision and is a brave step towards your healing.
 The brain continues to process in between sessions.
 You may experience strong emotional reactions, headache, sleep disturbance, and/or flashbacks.
 However, before reprocessing the past events, we work on all the supportive therapy first so that you are prepared to positively cope with these symptoms.
 All along the way, you will have the support of your therapist and you will both work on developing strengths and resources your very first day.
 Imaginal rehearsal for strong attachment figures and or peaceful places can be a very powerful resource to have when you begin to reprocess the painful memories.
 The result is worth the journey and moving through all of the past will create more space within you to let things be living the life you deserve.